 And we mustn’t forget what I call the outliers, those seemingly random one-off moments, usually the product of genius maverick minds, which appear to pop out from nowhere but are done with such conviction that they can often be the early signs of something big on the horizon.
 Crucially too though for me, is the dismissal of the ‘fads’ which are but throwaway fancies, fluttering in the wind; here today, blown away tomorrow.
 Happily, they exist less often in design, but they’re still out there, often the subject of over-heated press releases, ‘Purple Polka Dots are the New Stripes!”, sadly commonly adopted wholesale as ‘fact’ by many a harried newspaper journalist in need of an urgent soundbite.

 Tracking the ‘New Modern’ trend…

-And so the journey to New Modern begins in Milan, in April 2016, where there were 4 core trends, and one outlier, that I felt merited consideration, as documented in my August 2016 ‘Autumn/Winter Trends’ edition of ELLE Decoration…
+April 2016: And so the journey to New Modern began in Milan, in April 2016, where I identified 5 core trends, and one outlier, that I felt merited consideration, as documented in my Milan 2016 Trend Report

 - The style: Black and white